Nourish - Candida Overgrowth – Herbs, Medicinal Mushrooms and Supplements – Part IV

 Caprylic acid is one of the three fatty acids found in coconut oil.
 It’s a medium-chain fatty acid with potent antibacterial, anti-fungal and anti-inflammatory properties.
-This makes it a great help when it comes to Candida and fungal infections.
+These properties are a great help when it comes to candida and fungal infections.

-Many studies have found that caprylic acid is effective in treating candida infections, and this is down not only to its antifungal properties that kill the yeast, but because it can break down the membranes of candida cells.
+Many studies have found that caprylic acid is effective in treating candida infections.
+This is down not only to its antifungal properties that kill the yeast, but because it can break down the membranes of candida cells.

 For anyone struggling with oral thrush, oil pulling with coconut oil can be a fantastic remedy to help combat the yeast infection.
 See my previous blog here to learn more.

 We stock Nutiva Organic MCT Oil which is concentrated with the medium-chain triglycerides, capric acid and caprylic acid.